Vegetarian's Japan Guide

 • Azumaya Honten is a 3-minute walk from the bus stop, Morioka Bus Center (盛岡バスセンター).

 Tip: Azumaya is a popular restaurant.
-It is best to arrive early or make a reservation for a Wanko soba session where possible.
+It is best to arrive early or make a reservation for a Wanko soba session.
 On weekends and public holidays, numbers are given out 30 minutes before the restaurant opens.
-But note there could be a queue formed before 10 am.
+However, note that a queue could form before 10 a.m.

 Discover the Must-Visit Attractions in Morioka